FLUX-SE/all_docs/en_US/spat_revolution_doc/Items_Page.md

 # Items' page

-This page gives an overview and allows to edit the major parameters for each items type (Input, Source, Room, etc.)
+This page gives an overview and allows to edit the major parameters for each item type (Input, Source, Room, etc.)

 ![The items' page](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Items/Page.png)